 controlled experiment?
 Select all that apply.

-- As the study is conducted, the only expected similarity between the
+- As the study is conducted, the only expected similarity between the control and experimental groups is the outcome variable being studied.

-- The differences between the control and treatment groups must be
+- The differences between the control and treatment groups must be observable and measurable.

-- It is a study design that randomly assigns participants into an
+- It is a study design that randomly assigns participants into an experimental group or a control group.

-- To be successful, data professionals must control for every factor in
+- To be successful, data professionals must control for every factor in the experiment.

 Q: In linear regression, what mathematical technique is used to